openmrs/openmrs-esm-core/README.md

 >
 > Both commands build all the packages — once either completes successfully, you can proceed to [running the app shell and the framework](#running-the-app-shell-and-the-framework).

+**Note:** Ensure you are using Node.js v18 or v20 to avoid compatibility issues with the O3 build tools.

 ### Building

 To build all packages in the repository, run the following command: